maiHydrogen/demato/README.md

 # Demato

-- Demo + Zomato = demato.
+- Demo + Zomato = Demato.
 - A mini Zomato Platform based Flutter with BLoC state management.
-- This project is intended for learning purpose only and was made as a part of Flutter assesment test.
+- This project is intended for learning purpose only and was made as a part of Flutter assessment test.

 ---